xintong-han/event_guided_infrared_video_deblurring/README.md

 # Paper Project - Event-guided Infrared Video Deblurring

 The paper "Event-guided Infrared Video Deblurring" is currently under review for an IEEE journal.
 This paper introduces an innovative event-guided infrared video deblurring model, designed to leverage the complementary advantages of event cameras and infrared imaging to enhance visual recovery in dynamic scenes.
-The detailed contributions and algorithmic specifics will be fully disclosed in the final published version.

 ## Repository layout